lightbits/vdb/readme.md

 * Look at screenshots and videos of the library in action in the [gallery](gallery.md).

+* The build style used in test.cpp is known as a [unity-build](http://buffered.io/posts/the-magic-of-unity-builds/).
+See [example_makefile](example_makefile) for how to integrate vdb in a Makefile-based project.

-* See [example_cmake](example_cmake) for how to integrate the library into a CMake-based project.
+* See [example_cmake](example_cmake) for how to integrate vdb into a CMake-based project.

-* See [example_ros](example_ros) for an example of using the library with ROS, to visualize the results of a node and adjusting its run-time parameters live.
+* See [example_ros](example_ros) for an example of using vdb with ROS, to visualize the results of a node and adjusting its run-time parameters live.